michelin/kafkactl/README.md

   Protected namespaces can only consume or produce records in protected namespace resources.
 This field is optional; by default, namespaces are public.
 - `spec.transactionsEnabled` is a boolean that defines whether transactions are allowed for the namespace.
 If enabled, the transactional ID ACLs will be created based on GROUP ACLs.
   This field is optional; by default, transactions are enabled.
+- `spec.subjectNameStrategies` is a list of allowed subject name strategies for schemas in the namespace.
+It can be `TopicNameStrategy`, `RecordNameStrategy`, or `TopicRecordNameStrategy`.
 - `spec.connectClusters` is a list of Kafka Connect clusters.
 It should refer to a Kafka Connect cluster declared in the Ns4Kafka configuration.
 - `spec.topicValidator` is a list of constraints for topics.